ditrit/OGrEE-Core/other/man/if.md

-Usage: if [expr1] then body1 elif [expr2] then body2 elif ... else bodyN fi
+USAGE: if [expr1] then body1 elif [expr2] then body2 elif ... else bodyN fi

 The  if command evaluates expr1 as an expression.